straz/artificialtrust/_articles/ethical.md

 defs: [sponsors]
 ---

-### Asimov's Laws of Robotics
+### Three laws

-Isaac Asimov wrote a number of science fiction stories in which all robots are bound by a simple code of ethical behavior.
+Isaac Asimov wrote a number of science fiction stories in which all robots are bound by a deceptively simple code of ethical behavior.
 His three rules, often called [The Three Laws](https://en.wikipedia.org/wiki/Three_Laws_of_Robotics), were all that stood between potentially evil robots and great harm to humans.
 In Asimov's world, a robot's brain simply cannot be manufactured